lzambrano-ec/ikarus-theme/README.md

 Ikarus Theme
 ===

 This is a Light theme in order to have a fast performance.
+Only just download it and compress it to a zip file.